pedrohserrano/legaltech-consumer-protection/docs/index.md

 ### Background
 ---

-The project builds up on work carried out for DJ Justice and Consumers **Exploring IT/AI tools for monitoring online markets for consumer policy purposes** JUST/2018/CONS/PR/CO01/0123 and a follow up project collabrating with the Dutch authority for consumers and markets.
-This endeavor got granted a [NWO-IDG](https://www.nwo.nl/onderzoeksprogrammas/nationale-wetenschapsagenda/vernieuwing-en-netwerken/ideeengenerator-nwa-idg-0) award by the research idea of **Using AI for Consumer Protection: creating AI based persona for mystery shopping**.
-The project aimed to create and improve methods for monitoring e-commerce and online advertising in view of the detection of infringements of existing legal rules and further policy development in the fields of **consumer law, antidiscrimination law and privacy protection** building on interdisciplinary **law and technology research**.
+The project builds upon work carried out for DJ Justice and Consumers **Exploring IT/AI tools for monitoring online markets for consumer policy purposes** JUST/2018/CONS/PR/CO01/0123 and a follow-up project collaborating with the Dutch authority for consumers and markets.
+This endeavour got granted an [NWO-IDG](https://www.nwo.nl/onderzoeksprogrammas/nationale-wetenschapsagenda/vernieuwing-en-netwerken/ideeengenerator-nwa-idg-0) award by the research idea of **Using AI for Consumer Protection: creating AI-based persona for mystery shopping**.
+The project aimed to develop and improve methods for monitoring e-commerce and online advertising given the detection of infringements of existing legal rules and further policy development in the fields of **consumer law, anti-discrimination law and privacy protection**, building on interdisciplinary law and technology research.

-The 2019 Consumer protection regulation allows consumer authorities to conduct data analysis and online mystery shopping, meaning that a consumer authority may pretend to be a consumer with certain characteristics in order to find out how the (online) seller treats the consumer and, in particular, whether one consumer gets different prices or different advertising than another consumer based on her consumer characteristics eg. a "deal hunter", "negligent shopper" or "elderly female".
-These selling practices are made possible by algorithmic personalized content using data analytics and computer engineering that often cross the line of the prohibition of unfair commercial practices and infringe the rights of consumers.
+The 2019 Consumer protection regulation allows consumer authorities to conduct data analysis and online mystery shopping.
+For example, a consumer authority can determine how the online seller behaves by pretending to be a consumer.
+In particular, a consumer authority can investigate whether a consumer is shown different prices or adverts by comparing other traits (e.g. a "deal hunter", "negligent shopper", or "elderly female").

+These selling practices are made possible by personalized algorithmic content using data analytics and computer engineering that often cross the line of the prohibition of unfair commercial practices and infringe the rights of consumers.

 A new breed of legal technologies appears to be equipped to perform investigations on these issues.
-Not only consumer law enforcement bodies are primarily benefited by the development of these technologies but also scholars, the goal is to study challenging questions and implement prototypes both from a legal and technical perspectives.
+Not only consumer law enforcement bodies are primarily benefited by the development of these technologies but also scholars.
+The goal is to study challenging questions and implement prototypes both from a legal and technical perspective.

 ---
 ### Publications